 The Serbian Air Force operates about 200 combat aircraft, 110 helicopters, 20 transport and about 70 training aircraft as well as dozens of air defence missile systems.
-In addition to being quite dated by 1994, the Serbian Air Force was operating under very strenuous conditions.
-The Yugoslav civil war had caused several units to displace from their long standing basis, and lose of pilots and staff due to national selection meant a drastic loss in experience.
-The imposition of NATO’s Operation Deny flight meant that air support of Serbian backed forces in Bosnia Herzegovina was severely curtailed, until this point however many pilots in the Serbian Air Force gained some limited combat experience.
+In addition to many aircraft being borderline obsolete by 1994, the Serbian Air Force was operating under very strenuous conditions.
+The Yugoslav civil war caused several units to displace from their long standing bases, and lose of pilots and staff due to national selection meant a drastic loss in experience.
+The imposition of NATO’s Operation Deny flight meant that air support of Serbian backed forces in Bosnia Herzegovina was severely curtailed, up until that point however many pilots in the Serbian Air Force had gained some limited combat experience.

 The mainstay of the Serbian Air force is the MiG-21, well over half of the combat force is made up from a mix of older MiG-21PFM ‘Fishbed F’ and the much newer and more capable MiG-21bis ‘Fishbed-L’.
 In addition the hundred or so combat variants, Serbia maintained 24 training and 12 reconnaissance versions.

 |252nd Trg Sqn||Batajmica||MiG-21UM||24|